tlindow/Memory-Game-fend/README.md

 * created a pop-up modal (with content) when the player matches cards

 ## To Do's
-* Get rid of grid button for now
 * Use grid button functionality to create larger/smaller grids
 * Create an obvious reset button for testing on the floor
 * Create an attract/get started screen